JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ## Navigation
-- Navigate between the pages, using the same logos and look from the website
+- Navigate between the pages, using the same logos and look from the website #DONE

 ## Home page
-- Get random track
+- Get random track #DONE
 - Search spotify tracks
 - Add tracks to library